least-creative-name/Capstone/README.md

 corresponding to given problem.
 From here we need to generate two files which are the .sp and .asc schematic files.

-These two files are then pointed to in the base input file using the SCHEMATIC keyword
+These two files are then pointed to in the base input file using the SCHEMATIC keyword as shown [here](https://github.com/least-creative-name/Capstone/blob/main/Readme_img_01.JPG?raw=true)

 the TOSIM keyword then simulates the relevant variables .
 More details are mentioned in the input specification guide